aglaia-resident/jetbrains-lsl-support/README.md

 If filetypes folder doesn't exist, create it.
 Then put in this folder the LSL.xml file.

-The file should now be located at something like :
+The file should now be located at something like (depending on your OS) :

 ```
-/home/aglaia/.IntelliJIdea2018.1/config/filetypes/LSL.xml
+/home/Alice/.IntelliJIdea2018.1/config/filetypes/LSL.xml
 ```

 If your IDE is running : restart it.